wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

     |-----------------|-------------------------|
     | **Name**        | `Go gRPC Server`        |
     | **Description** | `Sends greetings`       |
+5. Go to the **GitHub** tab.
-5. If you have not already connected your GitHub repository to Choreo, to allow Choreo to connect to your GitHub account, click **Authorize with GitHub** and enter your GitHub credentials, and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).
+6. To allow Choreo to connect to your GitHub account, click **Authorize with GitHub**.
+If you have not already connected your GitHub repository to Choreo, enter your GitHub credentials and select the repository you created in the prerequisites section to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

+    Alternatively, you can paste the [Choreo samples repository](https://github.com/wso2/choreo-samples) URL in the **Provide Repository URL** field to connect to it without requiring authorization from the [Choreo Apps](https://github.com/marketplace/choreo-apps) GitHub application.
+However, authorizing the repository with the [Choreo GitHub App](https://github.com/marketplace/choreo-apps) is necessary if you want to enable [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) for the component.

-    !!! info
+    !!! note
            The **Choreo GitHub App** requires the following permissions:

            - Read and write access to code and pull requests.
            - Read access to issues and metadata.

            You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
-However, write access is only used to send pull requests to a user repository.
+However, write access is exclusively utilized for sending pull requests to a user repository.
 Choreo will not directly push any changes to a repository.

-6. Enter the following information:
+7. Enter the following information:

     | **Field**               | **Description**                 |
     |-------------------------|---------------------------------|